-Cosmetic Surgery SEO Case Study
+Cosmetic Surgery Case Studies: An SEO Analysis

-Medic updates in Google have made it a turbulent year for cosmetic surgery websites, their traffic and rankings.
+Medic updates in Google have made it a turbulent year for cosmetic surgery websites, their traffic, and rankings.
 However, we still achieved great results.

 TL;DR